Board Training NIS2

 Protect your organization’s digital future

-The training course on the EU NIS2 Directive is designed to develop management skills essential to cyber risk management, providing practical tools to be able to:
+This training course on the EU NIS2 Directive is designed to develop management skills essential to cyber risk management, providing practical tools to be able to:

-• Reading the overall strategic context of cyber security;
+Interpret the broader strategic context of cybersecurity.

 Want to find out more details?